 This is easily one of the most convenient ways to store drinking water if plastic bottles are not readily available.

-Sanitary napkins are meant to absorb a large amount of menstrual blood over a course of a 3-5 hours, meaning they are perfect for managing large or deep wounds.
+Sanitary napkins are meant to absorb a large amount of menstrual blood over a course of 3-5 hours, meaning they are perfect for managing large or deep wounds.